 Despite winning two more CAC titles in 1996 and 1997 as well as the ECAC New England Championship in 1997, Babson was shut out of the NCAA Tournament from 1994 to 2001.
 However, the Beavers returned to the national stage in 2002, earning an automatic bid to the NCAA Tourney by winning the New England Women's and Men's Athletic Conference (NEWMAC) championship.
 With nine-time Conference Coach of the Year and three-time New England Coach of the Year Anderson still at the helm, the team won the league title and returned to the NCAAs in 2004, 2008, 2009, and 2010, capping off another enormously successfull decade for the Babson soccer program.

 Although the team's run of three straight conference titles came to an unfortunate end in 2011, Babson still garnered an at-large berth to the NCAA Tournament.
 The Beavers hosted the opening two rounds, defeating Lesley and moving past Trinity in penalty kicks to advance to the Third Round for the second consecutive season.
+The team then won its fifth straight regular season conference crown and earned another at-large bid to the NCAA Tourney in 2012 - a year in which Babson extended its unbeaten streak against NEWMAC opponents to an unprecedented 39 games.
+The Beavers' conference unbeaten streak would come to an end at 40 games following a loss to MIT in late September 2013.

 - 2011 - Roster | Schedule and Results | News Releases | Stats